top of page

 or

-Email
+Email us at:

 The Camp Curtin Historical Society is a Pennsylvania nonprofit corporation, recognized by the U.S. Internal Revenue Service as a Section 501(c)(3) not for profit charity.
 All contributions to the Society are tax deductible to the extent allowed by law.
 The Society is registered with the Pennsylvania Department of State as a charitable organization.
 A copy of the registration and financial information may be obtained by telephoning toll free 1-800-732-0999.
 Registration does not imply endorsement